Yphanikumar5/integrations/aws-ecs/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon EC2 Container Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/ecs/">https://aws.amazon.com/ecs/</a>.

+### RECOMMENDED METRICS

+The following is a subset of available metrics; these are recommended by Amazon for collection.

+CPUReservation: Average

+CPUUtilization: Average

+MemoryReservation: Average

+MemoryUtilization: Average

 ### LICENSE